UchihaIthachi/E-commerce-admin/README.md

     The **Data Access Layer** abstracts interactions with the database, utilizing **Prisma ORM** for seamless communication with the **PostgreSQL** database via **Supabase**.
 This layer is responsible for querying, inserting, and managing data records like **Delivery**, **Pickup**, **Orders**, **Cart**, and **User**.
   - **Database Layer:**
     The **Database Layer** contains the actual data storage, in this case, using **PostgreSQL** (via **Supabase**).
 It manages persistent storage for user data, orders, sessions, and more.

+- **Headless CMS Pattern:**
+  The system integrates **Sanity CMS** as a **Headless CMS**, enabling content management and delivery as structured data through APIs.
+This pattern decouples content management from the presentation layer, offering flexibility and scalability.

 ---